danilo-dessi/SuperNoder-v1.0/README.md

 Authors: They have been anonymized for the review process.

 SuperNoder is a python developed tool that enables the simplification of networks by means of collapsing of frequent motifs.
-It can be used on a own pc or by its web interface available at: inserire link
+It can be used on a own pc or by its web interface available at: http://glab.sc.unica.it:8080/

 To execute SuperNoder on your pc, Docker (download: https://www.docker.com/what-docker#/container-platform) must be previously installed.